 Waiting for treatment

 Are you waiting for a hospital procedure?
-Due to extraordinary pressure on our services, including the ongoing COVID-19 pandemic, we are not able to see everyone as quickly as we (or you) would like.
+Due to extraordinary pressure on our services, we are not able to see everyone as quickly as we (or you) would like.
 This page has information about what we are doing and how we can support you to look after yourself while you wait.

 Our staff are doing everything they can to tackle waiting times, including:

 - offering more video and phone appointments, which frees up valuable clinic time for those who need face to face appointments

 - working with other hospitals to make the best use of capacity across Devon – this means some people will be offered appointments at other hospitals if they can be seen sooner there than in Torbay Hospital